11 Continuous Probability Distributions

 Step 1: State the problem

-The whole idea is shown graphically in Figure 11.10.
+The whole idea is shown graphically in Figure 11.11.
 We already know the percentage 95%.
-All we need to do is to find the value \(q\) so that the area left to it is 95%.
+All we need to do is to find the value

 - Step 2: Draw a picture